FreeFem/FreeFem-doc2/source/documentation/ffddm/introddm.rst

 '''''''''''

 A first possibility is to discretize the problem on a coarse mesh, following the same principle as multi-grid methods.
 For 3-D problems, a coarsening of the mesh size by a factor 2, reduces by a factor :math:`2^3=8` the size of the coarse problem which is then easier to solve by a direct method.
+Then, :math:`Z` is the interpolation matrix from the coarse finite element space to the fine one.

 .. _ffddmIntroductionGeneo: